hcfman/sbts-base/README.md

 Base system for the stalkedbythestate project

 The project installs a robust project environment for the NVIDIA Jetson nano, NX and AGX computers.
-This is used for the Stalked by the state project but can be used as a base for other projects as well.
+This is used for the StalkedByTheState (https://github.com/hcfman/stalkedbythestate) project but can be used as a base for other projects as well.

 It is installed as follows: